Policy & Advocacy

 Congressional Budget Office (CBO)The CBO provides objective, nonpartisan analysis of the economic impact of Administration and Congressional proposed budgets and legislation.

-States for Passenger Rail Coalition (SPRC) Policy Principles May 2022
+States for Passenger Rail Coalition (SPRC) Policy Principles 2024

-The States for Passenger Rail Coalition supports the following:
+The States for Passenger Rail Coalition Supports:

-Continued capital and operating funding for the existing, highly competitive discretionary programs at levels in line with identified intercity passenger rail needs.
-The “Projects in the Pipeline” Report, jointly developed based on SPRC and AASHTO member surveys, identifies 80 passenger rail capital projects, requiring $17B of investment, which are ready or almost ready for final design, or construction grant applications.
-An additional 75 projects identified in the report, reflecting a $41B investment, are in the scoping phase of project development.
+Continued funding for highly competitive discretionary programs, at levels in line with identified intercity passenger rail needs, to support capital and operating investments.
+The “Projects in the Pipeline” Report, developed from SPRC and AASHTO member surveys, identifies 80 passenger rail capital projects—a $17 billion total investment—that are ready or almost ready for final design, or in the construction phase.
+The report further identified an additional 75 projects, reflecting a $41B investment, which are in the scoping phase of project development.

 Inclusion of federal language in legislation and policies affirming that States who sponsor, but do not operate intercity passenger rail services, are not classified as railroads, nor are they railroad carriers.